Python-GIS-book/site/source/part1/chapter-02/md/02-data-analysis.md

 data['TEMP_F'].apply(fahr_to_celsius)
 ```

 The results look logical.
 Notice how we passed the `fahr_to_celsius()` function without using the parentheses `()` after the name of the function.
 When using `apply`, you should always leave out the parentheses from the function that you use.
 Meaning that you should use `apply(fahr_to_celsius)` instead of `apply(fahr_to_celsius())`.
 Why?
 Because the `apply()` method will execute and use the function itself in the background when it operates with the data.
 If we would pass our function with the parentheses, the `fahr_to_celsius()` function would actually be executed once before the loop with `apply()` starts (hence becoming unusable), and that is not what we want.

-Our command above only returns the Series of temperatures to the screen, but naturally we can also store them permanently into a new column (overwriting the old values):
+Our previous command only returned the Series of temperatures to the screen, but naturally we can also store them permanently into a new column (overwriting the old values):

 ```python
 data['TEMP_C'] = data['TEMP_F'].apply(fahr_to_celsius)